Writ-1/Fall2020-S10/docs/shrimp-fight-club.md

 + In your own words, summarize the events in the case study.

-+ What role did journalists play in the case study?
++ What parts did journalists play in the case study?

 + Carefully examining the popular media articles from Simon and Yong, can you identify any common journalistic practices they are using in their articles?

-+ What role did scientists play in the case study?
++ What parts did scientists play in the case study?

 + What role did the NSF play in the case study?